Kongsberg Gruppen: Space

-The business area is headquartered in Kongsberg, has greater activity in the maritime cluster in Horten, in addition to offices worldwide.

 Digital

 Kongsberg Digital was established in 2016 to increase to group's focus and efforts on industrial digitalization.
 It was fully operational from 1 July 2016.
 The business area consists of simulation from the previous business area of Kongsberg Oil & Gas Technologies and simulation from Kongsberg Maritime.
 In addition the business area has established positions within the renewable and utilities area.
 The business area is headquartered in Asker, with offices throughout Norway and the world.